• The world’s best-selling vehicle in 2023 is up for a mid-cycle update for 2025.

 That’s the big question popping up every 2.3 minutes on Tesla forums and Reddit threads these days.
 If you ask us, it really comes down to three key considerations:

-A) Are you willing to risk losing the $7,500 federal tax credit—which could disappear when the new administration takes over in January—along with current offers like 0% APR for 60 months (with 20% down for qualified buyers) and heavy discounts on demo cars and existing inventory?
+A) Are you willing to risk losing the $7,500 federal tax credit, which could disappear when the new administration takes over in January, along with current offers such as 0% APR for 60 months (with 20% down for qualified buyers) and steep discounts on demo cars and existing inventory?

-B) Can you hold out for a few months—or potentially more than six—for the Model Y Juniper to arrive in the U.S.?
+B) Can you hold out for a few months (potentially even more than six) for the Model Y Juniper to arrive in the U.S.?

 C) Do the updates—including controversial ones like the turn signal buttons and gear shifter placement—feel significant enough to justify waiting?